Superfast Approximate Linear Least Squares Solution of a Highly Overdetermined Linear System of Equations: Introduction

 The matrices that define Big Data are frequently so immense that realistically one can access only a tiny fraction of their entries and thus must perform computations at sublinear cost or, as we say, {\em superfast} -- by using much fewer memory cells and arithmetic operations than an input matrix has entries.

-{\bf Our progress.} Unfortunately any superfast algorithm for LLSP fails on the worst case inputs (see the beginning of Section \ref{sdual}), but in Theorem \ref{thLLSPdd} we prove that our superfast deterministic variation of the Sarl\`os randomized algorithm of \cite{S06} outputs a nearly optimal least squares solution to a highly overdetermined linear system of equations whp in the case of a Gaussian random input matrix, that is, a matrix filled with independent identically distributed Gaussian (aka normal) random variables.
-Hereafter we call such a matrix just {\em Gaussian} and call LLSP with such a random input {\em dual}.
+{\bf Our progress.} Unfortunately the output of any superfast algorithm is extremely far from the solution to LLSP problem on the worst case inputs (see the beginning of Section \ref{sdual}), but we circumvent this problem based on a simple new application of the Sarl\`os randomized algorithm of \cite{S06}.
+This algorithm multiplies an input matrix of LLSP by a rectangular multiplier, so that the resulting LLSP has a much smaller size and can be readily solved superfast.
+The original input matrix can be assumed to be orthogonal without loss of generality, and for the multiplier one can choose a rectangular Gaussian random matrix, that is, a matrix filled with independent identically distributed Gaussian (aka normal) random variables.
+Hereafter we call such a matrix just {\em Gaussian}.

+Its product with an orthogonal matrix is Gaussian, by virtue of orthogonal invariance, and Sarl\`os proves that the solution of the resulting LLSP closely approximates the solution of the original LLSP whp.
+Now we observe that his result still holds for the solution of the {\em dual LLSP}, with a Gaussian input matrix and any orthogonal multiplier (see our Theorem \ref{thLLSPdd}).

+Is this result of any interest?
+Yes, because by fixing a sparse multiplier we devise a {\em superfast deterministic algorithm} that computes a nearly optimal solution to LLSP for a large class of highly overdetermined inputs.

+We say ``a large class", but could have argued that in a sense this holds for most inputs, because the nearly optimal solution is obtained for Gaussian input whp and because such a claim is in a good accordance with the results of our tests for both synthtic and real world inputs.